4.8 Initial Child Protection Conferences

 Normally, minimum representation is the social worker and at least two other professional disciplines which have had direct contact with the child and family.

-Where a conference is inquorate it should not ordinarily proceed and in such circumstances the Conference Chair must ensure that either:
+Where a conference is not quorate it should not ordinarily proceed and ideally should be reconvened within the timescales.
+However if this is not possible the meeting can go ahead and in such circumstances the Independent Chair must ensure that either:

 - The existing plan is reviewed with the professionals and family members that do attend, in order to safeguard the welfare of the child/ren;

-- Another conference date must be set immediately.
+- Another conference date must be set immediately, within 1 month.

 - The child has not had relevant contact with 3 professional disciplines - e.g. pre-birth conferences;